g-leech/argmin-gravitas/_posts/2017-12-01-why-no-philosopher.markdown

 <!--  -->
 	<li>
 		<h4>philosophy as therapy for the human condition</h4>
-	Another ancient view is that philosophy was good for your mental or spiritual health.
-For instance, it stops you fearing death, or envying others, or suffering as a result of misfortune.
-(And this is what "being philosophical about it" means.)
+	Another ancient claim: philosophy is good for your mental or spiritual health - for instance, it stops you fearing death, or envying others, or suffering as a result of misfortune.
+(And this is what "being philosophical about" something means.)
 	<br><br>
 <!--  -->
 	Epictetus: <br><br>